ahmohbati/SecOn/HWE.md

 sudo hwe-support-status
 ```

-If it says `Your Hardware Enablement Stack (HWE) is supported until April 2019`, then no further action is required and you can ignore the rest of the page.
+If it says `Your Hardware Enablement Stack (HWE) is supported until April 2019`, then no further action is required and you can ignore the rest of this page.
 If you got something other than that, then please continue reading!

 ### Upgrade HWE
 If you're running Security Onion 14.04 and you get a WARNING that security updates have ended, you may need to upgrade your HWE stack using the "Ubuntu 14.04 LTS - Trusty Tahr" instructions here: